-Try out my matcha smoothie for breakfast or as an energy-boosting afternoon snack.
+Try out my matcha smoothie recipe for breakfast or as an energy boost at lunch.
 It's an ultra-healthy recipe to make a green tea smoothie that actually tastes good!
-A delicious mix of many of the top ten healthiest plant-based ingredients for your brain– that means no added sugar.
-It's green glass of power-packed fuel for your brain.
+A delicious mix of many of the top ten healthiest plant-based ingredients– that means no added sugar.
+It's green glass of power-packed fuel for your body and brain!

 "Who has brain food?"